 - Cinnamon – how could we not add extra cinnamon?

-As for the brown sugar icing, we will need cream cheese, butter, vanilla, brown sugar, and powdered sugar.
+As for the sugar cookie frosting, we will need cream cheese, butter, vanilla, brown sugar, and powdered sugar.
 Oh, and a little more pumpkin pie spice for good measure.

 Be sure to click the ‘metric’ tab on the recipe card to weigh out the main ingredients!